-- HE provision predominantly consisted of 19+ (87.2%), and achievement was -6.2%, when compared to their younger counterparts. - For 2016/17, there were 129 (55% of cohort) mature students (21+) and the College are working to build reporting mechanisms that are able to more specifically identify and analyse their performance as a subgroup of our 19+ data. - Nationally, white males from lower socio-economic groups are among the most underrepresented in higher education.
+- HE provision predominantly consisted of adults (87.2%), and achievement was -6.2%, when compared to their younger counterparts. - Nationally, white males from lower socio-economic groups are among the most underrepresented in higher education.
 For Walsall College, they are well represented.
 There were 48% male students in HE provision and achievement was -18.1%, compared to their female counterparts. - There were 24.25% BME students in HE provision and their achievement was -13.5%, compared to their non-BME counterparts.
 We know this mirrors a national phenomenon however.
 Data is based on 57 students, which adds some context to the gap; nevertheless, this is an action to address in the College's Quality Improvement Plan (QIP).